Raw Food vs Cooked Food: Which is More Nutritious?

 Risks of cooked foods

-Cooking fruits and vegetables can reduce the bioavailability of certain micronutrients, including vitamins C and B, along with phytochemicals like ratinol and thiamin.
+Cooking fruits and vegetables can reduce the bioavailability of certain micronutrients, such as vitamins C and B, along with phytochemicals like retinol and thiamin.
 Completely avoiding raw foods can be a risk factor for heart health, too.

 Raw or cooked?

 If you choose to eat more raw food, begin by incorporating elements of it into your daily diet.
 Before eating raw vegetables, wash them thoroughly with drinking water and rinse with a light salt solution or apple cider vinegar.
 A pressure cooker is a fast and efficient way of cooking to prevent nutrient loss.
 Eat local and seasonal when possible.
 An increased intake of fruits and vegetables and a reduction in processed food can benefit most people.
 As some foods are more nutritious when eaten raw and others are more nutritious after being cooked, it’s better to balance it out for a healthy and well-rounded diet.

 1. Chen NG, Gregory K, Sun Y, et al. Transient model of thermal deactivation of enzymes.
 Biochim Biophys Acta 2011; 1814: 1318-24.

 2. Agte V, Tarwadi K, Mengale S, et al. Vitamin profile of cooked foods: how healthy is the practice of ready-to-eat foods?
 Int J Food Sci Nutr 2002; 53: 197-208.